kyu065/CSI3140_A4/README.md

 ## Application Features

 - **Adding Patients**: Both the client and admin pages have forms for adding patients.
 The admin can view and manage all patients, while clients can only add their own information.
+Admins insert a patient into the list using, name, severity, waittime and code as inputs.
 - **Viewing Patients**: Admins can view a complete list of patients, including their names, severity, and wait times.
 - **Deleting Patients**: Admins can delete patients either from the list view or by entering a name in the provided form.